-The Law provides that the General Director is required to notify the merging companies of his decision with respect to the merger within 30 days from the date in which the completed notification forms were received by the IAA from all the merging parties.
-Nonetheless, the General Director may approach the parties or the Antitrust Tribunal with a request to extend the deadline.
-If the General Director does not render a decision within the 30-day notification period and no extension was granted, the merger is deemed approved.
+The Law provides that the Director General is required to notify the merging companies of her decision with respect to the merger within 30 days of the date in which the completed notification forms were received from all the merging parties.
+Nonetheless, the Director General may approach the parties or the Tribunal with a request to extend the deadline.
+If the Director General does not render a decision within the 30-day notification period and no extension was granted, the merger is deemed approved.

 - the high price level of an asset or of a service;